-- (Exercise Price – Grant Price) * Amount of Shares
+(Current Market Price – Exercise Price) * Amount of Shares

-Assuming prior planning recognized the desire to liquidate the incentive stock options in 1 year, Dan could have initiated the process.
-For example, Dan could have exercised one year prior, held the shares, and subsequently liquidated them for $100 per year.
+If you planned ahead and recognized your desire to liquidate the incentive stock options in one year, you could have initiated the process with an early exercise.
+You would have exercised at least one year prior to today, held the shares, and subsequently liquidated them for $100 per year.

 - Claim the bargain element on the tax return.
-Bargain element equal to (exercise price – grant price) * amount of shares
+Bargain element equal to (Market Price at Exercise – Exercise price) * Amount of Shares

 - Pay AMT as required